Atilla1976/SDCarND_P6_Kidnapped_Vehicle/README.md

 ## Algorithm

-The following diagram shows the pseudocode of the particle filter with the four main steps:
+The following diagram shows the pseudocode of the particle filter with the following four main steps:

 [image1]: ./images/02-l-pseudocode.00-00-47-13.still006.png "PseudoCode"